elburch/blazor-finance/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The Blazor Finance project was created as a learning exercise, with a focus on ASP.NET Core Blazor.
+The Blazor Finance project is a Blazor Progressive Web Application (PWA).
 It will run in standalone mode, but an internet connection is required to get the latest asset market values.

 The application is explicitly intended for use on a local workstation, without a direct connection to external institutions for importing portfolio assets.
 This was a deliberate design decision to limit security vulnerabilities.
-As such, application configuration is performed manually, with a portfolio import tool (from file) designated as a roadmap item.
+As such, portfolios are created manually, or with the portfolio import tool (from a .csv file).
+Import from a Quicken file is designated as a roadmap item.

 <p>(<a href="#readme-top">back to top</a>)</p>